 Citrus Marinated Chicken Fajitas.
 These delicious fajitas have a slight orange flavor from fresh-squeezed orange juice, combined with wonderful fajita spices.
-Serve them up with your favorite fajita toppings for an easy and delicious meal the entire family with love.
+Serve them up with your favorite fajita toppings for an easy and delicious meal for the entire family will love.

 You can easily prep this meal earlier in the day and let the chicken soak up the orange marinade for anywhere from 30 minutes to a few hours.
 I have also let the marinated chicken sit overnight in the refrigerator before cooking.
 There are mixed reactions on letting the chicken marinate that long in citrus, so that would be totally up to your taste preference.
 The flavors will be much more intense of course, but some people feel that the extended marinade time toughens the poultry.